Roger Hansen: Playing career

-Hansen was drafted by the Kansas City Royals in the second round of the 1980 Major League Baseball Draft out of Rio Mesa High School in Oxnard, California.
+Hansen was drafted by the Kansas City Royals in the second round of the 1980 Major League Baseball draft out of Rio Mesa High School in Oxnard, California.
 He began his professional career with the rookie-level GCL Royals.
 In 55 games, Hansen batted .228 with 38 hit, three doubles and two triples.
 In 1981, Hansen was promoted to the Class-A Charleston Royals where he batted .242 with 125 hits, 28 doubles, six triples and six home runs in 141 games played.
 During the next season, 1982, Hansen continued playing with the Charleston Royals.
 He batted .282 with 78 runs, 148 hits, 34 doubles, 15 home runs and 94 runs batted in (RBIs) in 137 games played that season.
 He was second in the South Atlantic League in doubles that year.
 Hansen's 1983 season was split between the Class-A Fort Myers Royals and the Double-A Jacksonville Suns.
 With Fort Myers, he batted .282 with 51 runs, 109 hits, 13 doubles, one triple, two home runs and 62 RBIs in 107 games.
 In one game with the Suns, Hansen got one hit in four at-bats.
 Hansen spent his 1984 season at the Double-A level with the Memphis Chicks of the Southern League.
 In 93 games, Hansen batted .217 with 71 hits, 10 doubles and three home runs.
 He continued playing with the Memphis Chicks in 1985, but received a promotion to the Triple-A Omaha Royals late in the season.
 Hansen batted .324 with 68 hits, 10 doubles and two home runs in 66 games between the two teams.
 In 1986, Hansen spent the entire season with the Omaha Royals.
 He batted .253 with 49 hits, five doubles and four home runs in 73 games.

 Before the 1987 season, Hansen joined the Seattle Mariners organization and was assigned to the Double-A Chattanooga Lookouts for the season.
 In 98 games, Hansen batted .281 with 94 hits, 12 doubles, one triple and five home runs.
 During the 1988 season, Hansen played at the Double-A and Triple-A level.
-First, with the Double-A Vermont Mariners, Hansen batted .301 with 31 hits, two doubles, one triple and one one home run in 34 games.
-With the Triple-A Calgary Cannons, he batted .250 with 39 hits, six doubles and two home runs in 51 games.
+With the Double-A Vermont Mariners, Hansen batted .301 with 31 hits, two doubles, one triple and one home run in 34 games.
+With the Triple-A Calgary Cannons, he batted .250 with 39 hits, six doubles, and two home runs in 51 games.
 During that season, Hansen's friend, Kurt Stillwell, compared Hansen to Crash Davis from the movie Bull Durham.
+The Mariners had demoted Hansen to Double-A to be roommates with future Hall of Famer Ken Griffey Jr.

-Hansen spent his final season as a player in 1989 with the Double-A Williamsport Bills and the Triple-A Calgary Cannons.
+Hansen spent his final season as a player in 1989 with the Double-A Williamsport Bills and Triple-A Calgary.
 In 122 combined games between the two teams, he batted .205 with 25 hits and five doubles.